What Is Maslow's Hierarchy Of Needs? A Deep Dive Into The Research & Criticisms

 Love and belonging needs

 Maslow believed that once a person had their physiological and safety needs met, the absence of love and affection would become glaringly clear.
-This applies to romantic relationships but also the need to belong and be accepted by co-workers and friends.
+This applies to romantic relationships but also the need to belong and be accepted by friends, co-workers, and one's community.

 Once you've been accepted by others, you begin to also seek to hold yourself in high regard.
 Self-esteem needs include having clear achievements, the ability to be independent, and having status.